Many press releases are predictable.

 - Headline.
 Should, but often doesn’t, include the most important or newsworthy point.
 Many press release writers waste this opportunity.

 - Optional second deck.
 Another chance to miss making the most important point.
 It can add facts to the headline or expand the scope of the story.
 A busy editor may not read past this deck, if you haven’t got them by now you can go home.

 - Banal first quote.
 Almost inevitably the first quote is from the most important person at the company paying for the press release – possibly the person who signs off the public relations invoice.
-As a rule the first quote is instantly forgettable – most editors will immediately strike a line through it.
+As a rule the first quote is instantly forgetable – most editors will immediately strike a line through it.
 It will generally be a variation on the theme of “we are so damn clever”, “we worked hard” or “we’re better than everyone else”.
+Nobody cares.

-- Optional. press releases often use the third paragraph to waffle about something of no interest to any sane person.
+- Optional.
+Press releases often use the third paragraph to waffle about something of no interest to any sane person.

 - Facts.
 If you’re lucky, the next few paragraphs will include facts.
 Don’t hold your breath.